tf2pickup-pl/docs.tf2pickup.pl/docs/discord-server-setup.md

 ![altdentifier-final-result](/img/content/altdentifier-final-result.png)

 The last thing you should do is to add `Manage Server` permission for the `AltDentifier` role, so the AltDentifier could be able to track invites from which people join on the server.
-Make sure you move a AltDentifier role on the top of the list, but below the `crown deleter` role.
+Make sure you move a AltDentifier role on the top of the list, but below the `crown remover` role.

 ![altdentifier-set-role-on-top](/img/content/altdentifier-set-role-on-top.png)